 Think about what he did on Saturday night.

-Pederson took a team missing All-Pro quarterback Carson Wentz, a future Hall of Fame tackle in Jason Peters, Pro Bowl running back/return specialist Darren Sproles, starting middle linebacker Jordan Hicks, special teams maven Chris Maragos, and kicker Jake Elliott and guided them to a win over the defending NFC champion Atlanta Falcons.
+Pederson took a team missing All-Pro quarterback Carson Wentz, a future Hall of Fame tackle in Jason Peters, Pro Bowl running back/return specialist Darren Sproles, starting middle linebacker Jordan Hicks, special teams maven Chris Maragos, and kicker Caleb Sturgis and guided them to a win over the defending NFC champion Atlanta Falcons.
 The Falcons had their quarterback, their running back, their left tackle, and their middle linebacker, but they couldn't beat the Eagles.

 Doug Pederson had a lot to do with that.